Uses of the impersonal pronoun it

 It can be used as a subject to an impersonal verb.

 It is the only impersonal pronoun in English.
-The following are some of the important uses of it.- It is raining.
+The following are some of the important uses of it.

 It can also be used for small and domestic animals.